ispeakfishlanguage/little-star/README.md

 - Daniel Ahlberg for helping me debug some of the initial issues I encounter after deploying the website, as well as all the help writing my readme file, and choosing images.
 - Lucas Lindström for checking through my code and coming up with suggestions as to what could be improved in the technical aspect.
 - OpenAI's Chat GPT for helping me debug some of the major issues.
+- The core structure for the READme file was inspired by Anjalee Kulasinghe Online CV readme.